 A sample of your stool is checked for the presence of E coli.
 More than one stool sample may be needed.

 E coli infection generally gets better without treatment in 8 to10 days.
-Antibiotic medications are usually not prescribed.
-Do not take antidiarrheal medication unless your doctor tells you to.
-It can make theyour illness last longer and decrease your body’s ability to get rid of E coli.
-While you are recovering, drink plenty of fluids to prevent dehydration.
+Antibiotic medicines are usually not prescribed.
+Do not take antidiarrheal medicine unless your healthcare provider tells you to.
+It can make the illness last longer and decrease your body’s ability to get rid of E coli.
+While you are recovering, rest and drink plenty of fluids to prevent dehydration.

 No improvement in symptoms after 2 days